finestructure/Arena/README.md

 ## Adding another dependency

 Arena does not currently support adding further depenencies to an existing playground.
-However, since its dependencies are managed via the `Dependencies` package, so can simply add further entries to its `Package.swift` file - just like you would when extending any other package manifest.
+However, since its dependencies are managed via the `Dependencies` package, you can simply add further entries to its `Package.swift` file - just like you would when extending any other package manifest.

 Here's what this looks like: